 Personal Pensions are common types of 'registered pension schemes' which allow members to obtain tax relief on contributions into the scheme and tax free growth of the fund within limits.
 We consider the rules here.
-At Tish Press & Company, we provide advice on all taxes in the London area and can help you to consider maximising tax relief on pension provision.
+At Tish Press & Company, we provide advice on all taxes in the Shenfield area and can help you to consider maximising tax relief on pension provision.

 Types of pension schemes